-The Teaching Assistant Institute will be a week-long event featuring a mix of live online discussions and pre-recorded videos as well as asynchronous activities to promote connection and community.
-While most of the institute will be the same for everyone, you will also be able to choose from a selection of elective activities based on your experience and role.
+The Spring Teaching Assistant Institute is a re-mix of pre-recorded videos and recordings of live sessions offered in the fall institute, plus asynchronous activities to promote connection and community.
+While there are core requirements that everyone must complete, you will also be able to choose from a selection of elective activities based on your experience and role.

 The recorded modules offer an overview of key resources available at NIU or techniques to use when you work with your students.
 There are two types of modules - Core and Elective.
 Together, these should require about two hours to complete.

 Sample module topics include: Reducing Barriers for Students with Disabilities, Assisting Students with Mental Health Concerns, Imposter Syndrome, Communicating Effectively, Engaging with Students via Web Conferencing, Supporting Success in Gateway Courses, Supporting First Generation Students, and more.